 Danish Demining Group (DDG) is a humanitarian mine action unit in DRC.
 In Afghanistan, DDG has recovered and disposed of more than 33.000 landmines and 1.3 million pieces of unexploded ordnance.
 The beneficiaries of DDG Afghanistan include recently returned refugees from Iran and Pakistan, vulnerable rural populations and the wider humanitarian and development community.

-DRC is a founding member of the umbrella organisation Danish Committee for Aid to Afghan Refugees (DACAAR), which has over 20 years of experience conducting relief and development work in Afghanistan.
+DRC is a founding member of the umbrella organisation Danish Committee for Aid to Afghan Refugees (DACAAR), which has 30 years of experience conducting relief and development work in Afghanistan.
 Among DACAAR’s main activities are safe water supply, hygiene education and sustainable rural development, with families from the returnee and IDP communities being among the main beneficiaries.